“I want to go on a short-term missions trip to Zambia.”

 Your motives: What reasons do you have for going overseas?
 Your heart for God and others may come through most clearly if you simply talk about how your spiritual journey has led to this trip.
 You might add your understanding of the need, even a story that motivates you to go to the nations—but don’t preach.
 If you’re going simply for adventure, be ready for the logical question, “Why can’t that wait?”

-3. Thinking and talking through your short-term missions trip together:
+3. Think and talk through your short-term missions trip together:

 From clapping at your first steps until they hauled your clothes into your first dorm room, your parents have looked out for you.
 They wondered if you will make it home safely after a road trip with your friends.
 They fretted over your health when you caught the flu.
 They fidgeted over your test scores and what college doors they may open.
 They wonder and worry about you, and you want to honor them (Exodus 20:12, Matthew 18:19).